Customer segmentation and personalization go hand in hand for marketers.

 Your customer segmentation models — at least when run with the ideal tech, like a CDP — are something you can operate entirely on your own, meaning without the need for tech assistance.

-At the end of the day, your customer segmentation — the consolidation of customers into a single source of truth, the bucketing of them into distinct categories, the targeted marketing to each segment — is something you control exclusively, not something you have to wait for IT to handle.
+At the end of the day, your customer segmentation is something you control exclusively.
+Put another way?
+It’s not something you have to wait for IT or data science to handle for you.

 How many other facets of your data-driven marketing strategy can you say that about?